USC-InfoLab/orddc2024/README.md

 python yolov10_train.py
 # Example:
 python yolov10_train.py --test
+# Example2 (If you downloaded and preprocessed the dataset using dataset_download.py or DataPreprocessingGuide.ipynb):
+python yolov8_train.py --data
 ```

 ### Training Configuration: The script uses predefined configurations for training, which include: